 After breakfast, we'll journey north and inland to Sarajevo, the capital of Bosnia & Herzegovina.
 Along the way, we'll stop at the ancient town of Mostar.
 Established by the Ottoman Turks in the late 15th century, Mostar became a place where the cultures of the Middle East and Western Europe mingled, blending influences from the mainland and the Adriatic Sea.
 Mostar is named for the former watchtower keepers (mostari in Bosnian) of its historic bridge.
 A masterpiece of Ottoman Turkish architecture, the graceful 16th-century bridge has long spanned the Neretva River, whose emerald waters divided the town into Muslim and Croat sections.
 Destroyed in 1993 during the breakup of the former Yugoslavia, the bridge and Mostar's historic city center were restored in 2004 and are now a UNESCO World Heritage Site.
 The bridge also represents a powerful symbol of reconciliation and continued peace for the region.

 During our time in Mostar, we'll enjoy an included lunch of traditional Bosnian fare at a local restaurant before we continue on to Sarajevo, arriving late this afternoon.
-Enjoy time to relax and settle into your room, then gather for an included dinner together at a local restaurant.
+Enjoy time to relax and settle into your room, then gather for an orientation walk on our way to an included dinner together at a local restaurant.